 Things Parents Secretly Sacrifice to Make Their Kids’ Lives Better

 I came across this great quote the other day that said, “Appreciate your parents.
 You never know what sacrifices they went through for you.”
 It really made me think about the things that we all give up for our kids, which in turn made me realize that our own parents gave up the same things for us.
 From small sacrifices to major life changes, here are the top ten things that parents give up to make sure their kids have a better life.
+You may also love my post about 10 Things Your Mom Never Told You (Because There Were No Words).

 Sleep deprivation is so common in early parenthood that it’s almost an inside joke among moms and dads.
 In fact, one survey actually shows that brand-new parents lose about 2-3 HOURS of sleep each night (assuming 8 hours for an average night’s sleep pre-baby).